Please visit this page frequently for rule updates.

-The top 2 students in the IOM ranking, excluding the selected IOI members, will be selected.
+The top 2 students in the IOM ranking will be selected.

-All selected IOI, NOI and IOM members must attend ACM-HK.
-The top students from the ACM-HK ranking will be selected until there are 15 students (5 teams).
+All selected IOI and NOI members must attend ACM-HK.
+The top students from the ACM-HK ranking will be selected until there are (TBC) students (TBC no. of teams).
 Participation in ACM-HK is not guaranteed and is subject to the organiser’s confirmation.
 The HKOI Training Team will submit an ordered list of teams.
 The default teams are assigned according to the selection order above.
-Teams may swap members with the approval of all members in both teams, with the exception that the IOI, NOI and IOM delegates must stay in the first 3 teams.
+Teams may swap members with the approval of all members in both teams, with the exception that the IOI, NOI and IOM team members must stay in the first 3 teams.

 All selected IOI, NOI and IOM members must attend the HKOI Training Camp.
-The top students from the Training Camp ranking will be selected with the exception that a minimum of 3 female students will be selected.
+The top students from the Training Camp ranking will be selected with the exception that a minimum of 4 female students will be selected.
 The training team may invite additional students, including non-members, to join the Training Camp.

 Should there be other learning opportunities, the training team may select members with reference to the TFT and APIO ranking and eligibility criteria.